dys2p/websites/dys2p.com/2022-09-print-scan-traces/en.md

 Forensic analyses of printed products use other indicators to identify or narrow down the range of devices.
 Among other things, this involves looking at the print image, which often differs between different printer models.
 Individual printers and scanners can also be identified via individual signs of wear and resulting small unique inaccuracies.

 The printing colors themselves can also be analyzed.
 This starts using a range of non-destructive methods and, if necessary, is followed up with a small piece of paper that is cut out and analyzed.
 The results can be checked against databases.
 For example, the FBI maintains the [International Ink Library](https://en.wikipedia.org/wiki/International_Ink_Library), which is said to contain more than 15,000 data records.
-Similar databases are also conceivable at the federal and EU levels.
-For example, there is already a database for automotive paints, the <q>European Collection of Automotive Paints</q> (EUCAP), which is also fed with information from Japan, Canada and the USA.
+At EU level, there has been another database for classifying inkjet printers since 2010, which [as of 2011](https://web.archive.org/web/20230323082658/https://www.bmi.gv.at/magazinfiles/2011/03_04/files/kriminaltechnik_ii.pdf) is said to cover more than 70 percent of all printer data and receives this information directly from the printer manufacturers.
+The existence of further databases for toner and other colors is likely.

 Since we cannot influence these factors, we do not go into more detail here and refer to the further literature mentioned below.